KEY PERFORMANCE INDICATORS (KPIs)

 What is a KPI?

-KPIs are the abstracted metrics from which you can diagnose opportunities, architect the future goals, and manage the progress of an organization.
-Understanding, developing and critical the right KPIs is a critical component of the strategy toolkit.
+KPIs are the abstracted metrics from which you can diagnose opportunities, architect future goals, and manage the progress of an organization.
+Understanding, developing, and critical the right KPIs is a critical component of the strategy toolkit.
 Organizations that do utilize the power of KPIs to their fullest have a constant pulse on the organization’s strengths, weaknesses, progress, and opportunities.

 Many goals within an organization are represented as key performance indicators or KPIs, core measurements of performance for an organization, department, team, or process.
 You probably have your own KPIs that you are trying to achieve.
 As a strategic leader, much of what you do, day in and day out, is focused on executing actions towards KPIs.
 And, so let’s spend a little bit of time going over KPIs because there is a bit of art and science to creating and managing them.